michael2008/ME-Live-Doc/docs/trouble-shooting.md

 Check if the main camera position is (0,0,0).
 If the initial position of the main camera is not (0,0,0), it may cause the object position in HoloLens to shift.

 ## Deployment Environment

-Q: **MeshExpert Live! cannot connect to the DataMeshLiveAgent which runs on HoloLens**

-Check whether Live Workstation and HoloLens are in the same network segment

-Check whether the DataMeshLiveAgent is running on HoloLens, and restart it if necessary

-Check whether the DataMeshLiveAgent's audio port configured in the Live program is consistent with the port configured for the DataMeshLiveAgent in HoloLens

 Q: **No signal on screen**